chonghin33/advanced_semantic-stable-agent/semantic_directive_core_v1.md

 # Semantic Stable Agent (Practical) - Operational Framework

+This semantic stable agent is more advanced than the last example released.

 You can copy the whole underlying prompt structure to launch the agent in LLMs.

 ---